19th Sunday in Ordinary Time (B)

 Second Reading Eph 4:30—5:2

-Brothers and sisters: Do not grieve the Holy Spirit of God, with which you were sealed for the day of redemption.
-All bitterness, fury, anger, shouting, and reviling must be removed from you, along with all malice.
-And be kind to one another, compassionate, forgiving one another as God has forgiven you in Christ.
-So be imitators of God, as beloved children, and live in love, as Christ loved us and handed himself over for us
+Do not grieve the Holy Spirit of God, with which you were marked with a seal for the day of redemption.
+31 Put away from you all bitterness and wrath and anger and wrangling and slander, together with all malice, 32 and be kind to one another, tenderhearted, forgiving one another, as God in Christ has forgiven you.
+1 Therefore be imitators of God, as beloved children, 2 and live in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.

 Alleluia Jn 6:51